 Actuarial reports for past three years

 What agreements/incentive arrangements are in place with key employees to be retained by the buyer?
-Will these be sufficient to retain key employees?
+Will this be sufficient to retain key employees?

 What layoffs and resultant severance costs will be likely in connection with the acquisition?